mencaire/KDEOV/README.md

 - This is normal; CLIP will download pretrained weights (approximately 300-600MB)
 - After download completion, weights are cached and subsequent usage will be faster

+**Q: How to verify CLIP is installed correctly?**
+- Run `python list_clip_models.py` - if it successfully lists models, CLIP is properly installed
+- Alternatively, run `python -c "import clip; print(clip.available_models())"` to quickly check
+- If you get an ImportError, ensure you've activated the conda environment and installed CLIP

 ## Repository Structure

 ```